 The award will be presented on the Bridge St. bridge near the site where Varacalli lost his life.
 A brief ceremony will be held for the reading of the Antonio Varacalli Day Proclamation and the ringing of “The Bells of Bedford Falls”.
 This will begin at 11am on Saturday April 27.

-Individuals wishing to nominate a hero for the Antonio Varacalli Day Award, can pick up a nomination form in Seneca Falls at S.F.
-Visitor Center and Museum of Waterways & Industry – 89 Fall Street, Downtown Deli – 53 Fall Street, or download a pdf from
+Individuals wishing to nominate a hero can pick up a nomination form in Seneca Falls at S.F.
+Visitor Center/Museum of Waterways & Industry – 89 Fall Street, from the Downtown Deli – 53 Fall Street, or fill out the form below.

 All nominations must be received by Wednesday, April 10, 2019